-The new 40k terrain layouts feel a little different, and players are noticing.
-Explore the growing conspiracy theory and how it could impact games of 11th edition.
+The new 40k terrain footprints feel a little different, and some players are taking note.
+Here’s the fun little conspiracy theory about how it could impact games of 11th edition in the States.

 That’s why some people are giving the new layout changes a side-eye already.
 Maybe they genuinely make for a better table, and maybe the measurements landed there naturally after playtesting.